Golf wedges are your money clubs, allowing super accurate, softly landing shots into the firmest of greens. Nearly

 Lob Wedge;

-Callaway Razr X Tour Irons the wedge armoury, the lob wedge has a loft of around 60 degrees and allows a very high, very soft landing shot from close range.
+A further refinement in Callaway Razr X Tour Irons the wedge armoury, the lob wedge has a loft of around 60 degrees and allows a very high, very soft landing shot from close range.
 Ideal for the firmer greens the lob shot will drop and stop.
 Wedges of up to 64 degrees are starting to appear, another indicator that wedges are where the action is.

 What is bounce and what bounce do I need?